-Legal terminology .
+Legal terminology can often be confusing.
 Below are brief outlines of a few key and often-used terms, with references to documents that offer more nuanced explanation.

 Public Domain.
 Works fall into the public domain once a defined period of copyright protection has lapsed, at which point they are no longer governed by copyright and can be freely used by anyone.
 That said, the time frames governing just when copyright ceases to apply are defined by a series of laws and rulings that make the content landscape look like a patchwork.
 It is worth reviewing a good, short framework of what those boundaries are as a first step to seeing if the work in question may be in the public domain.
 Also, most federal documents in the U.S. context are in the public domain.

 Fair Use.
 Many scholarly uses are, ultimately, “fair use.”
-Fair use is codified Section 107 of the US Copyright Act, Title 17 of the US Code.
+Fair use is codified in Section 107 of the U.S. Copyright Act, Title 17 of the U.S. Code.
 It provides legal protection for an author’s inclusion of copyrighted materials within a new work if those materials are essential to a scholarly argument or are being evaluated or critiqued in that work.
 If you are using a work that is within copyright, but meets certain “fair use” criteria, courts have found that no formal permission is needed.
 The criteria that are taken into account include the purpose of the work (e.g., educational and research uses favor fair use while commercial uses generally do not); the nature of the work (e.g., factual or nonfiction-based information may favor fair use; highly creative work likely will not); the amount of the work to be used (e.g., small quantities vs. a significant portion of the original work); and the effect of using the work (e.g., not having a negative impact on the copyright holder).

 Creative Commons.
 Creative Commons (CC) is a set of licenses that are available to copyright owners to designate what uses are permitted for a copyrighted work.
 These licenses put into plain language a set of legal constraints, including when a user needs to seek permission from the copyright holder, how the work’s user should credit the original copyright holder, and what types of uses (including commercial/non-commercial) are permissible.

 Patent.
 Patents are another form of protection that can be important for particular types of works.
 In scholarly environments, patents are most often sought when university policy and/or funder requirements require or necessitate it.
-Students rarely need patents; those who do (or whose university plans to claim a patent n her/his research outputs) usually discuss these obligations in advance with their advisors and/or funders.
+Students rarely need patents; those who do (or whose university plans to claim a patent on her/his research outputs) will usually discuss these obligations in advance with their advisors and/or funders.

 Using Copyrighted Works